phoenixbf/dpf/README.md

 ## DPF js Library

 **Depth Panoramic Frame** is an omnidirectional data transport for panoramic media, conceived for VR.
 It targets modern browsers, (multi)-touch devices and VR dissemination (WebVR), suitable for online and local contexts.
 It offers full sense of presence and scale within VR fruition by restoring a 3D space without transmitting original dataset (e.g.: very large point-clouds) using instead an egocentric optimized encoding.
+It was researched and developed at VHLab, CNR ITABC (Rome, IT).

+When using the library (or just for more details) please link [full paper](https://diglib.eg.org/handle/10.2312/gch20161380) presented in [EuroGraphics GCH 2016](http://gch2016.ge.imati.cnr.it/) - Genoa (IT).

 The DPF data transport provides:
 * Correct VR stereoscopic fruition, by restoring a 3D virtual space on the fly